camptocamp/c2cwsgiutils/README.md

 Using the environment variable `C2C_AUTH_GITHUB_REPO_URL` or the config key `c2c.auth.github.repo_url` to define the GitHub auth URL (default is `https://api.github.com/repo`)

+Using the environment variable `C2C_AUTH_GITHUB_PROXY_URL` or the config key `c2c.auth.github.auth.proxy_url` to define a redirect proxy between GitHub and our application to be able to share an OAuth2 application on GitHub (default is no proxy)

+Using the environment variable `C2C_USE_SESSION` or the config key `c2c.use_session` to define if we use a session.
+Currently we can use the session to store a state, used to prevent CSRF, during OAuth2 login (default is `false`)

 ## Pyramid

 All the environment variables are usable in the configuration file using stuff like `%(ENV_NAME)s`.